mjrusso/scoot/README.md

 ## Backlog

+- Improve legibility of grid labels, particularly when rendering on top of light backgrounds with dark text.
+  - Is there a (performant) way to modify the colours of the grid based on the content immediately underneath it?
 - Ability to simulate gestures, such as swipe, pinch, spread, and rotation.
 - Menu bar item.
 - Ability to record, save, and run macros.